jaredec/Netflix-Data-Cleaning-and-Visualization/README.md

 ### Dataset
-The dataset was obtained from [Kaggle](https://www.kaggle.com/datasets/shivamb/netflix-shows){:target="_blank"}, comprising listings of all the movies and TV shows available on Netflix from 2008 to 2021.
+The dataset was obtained from <a href="https://www.kaggle.com/datasets/shivamb/netflix-shows" target="_blank">Kaggle</a>, comprising listings of all the movies and TV shows available on Netflix from 2008 to 2021.
 The dataset consists of 12 columns and 8807 rows of data in a structured CSV format.
 These columns include:

 - **Show ID:** Unique identifier.
 - **Type:** Movie or a TV show.